Over 1,400 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military - UrduPoint

 Over 1,400 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military

-More than 1,400 Syrian refugees have returned to their home country from Jordan and Lebanon over the past 24 hours, the Russian Defense Ministry's Center for the Reconciliation of Opposing Sides and Refugee Migration Monitoring said on Monday
+More than 1,400 Syrian refugees have returned to their homeland from neighboring Jordan and Lebanon over the past 24 hours, the Russian Defense Ministry's Center for Reconciliation of Opposing Sides and Refugee Migration Monitoring said on Friday

-MOSCOW (UrduPoint News / Sputnik - 02nd September, 2019) More than 1,400 Syrian refugees have returned to their home country from Jordan and Lebanon over the past 24 hours, the Russian Defense Ministry's Center for the Reconciliation of Opposing Sides and Refugee Migration Monitoring said on Monday.
+MOSCOW (UrduPoint News / Sputnik - 06th September, 2019) More than 1,400 Syrian refugees have returned to their homeland from neighboring Jordan and Lebanon over the past 24 hours, the Russian Defense Ministry's Center for Reconciliation of Opposing Sides and Refugee Migration Monitoring said on Friday.

-"Over the past day, 1,480 refugees returned to the Syrian Arab Republic from the territory of foreign states, namely 386 people, including 116 women and 197 children, from Lebanon via the Jaydet-Yabus and Talkalakh checkpoints, and 1,094 people, including 328 women and 558 children, from Jordan via the Nassib checkpoint," the center said in its daily bulletin.
+"Over the past day, 1,451 refugees returned to the Syrian Arab Republic from the territory of foreign states: 439 people (including 132 women and 224 children) left Lebanon for Syria via the Jaydet-Yabus and Talkalakh checkpoints, and 1,012 people (including 304 women and 516 children) from Jordan via the Nassib checkpoint," the center said in its daily bulletin.

-Apart from that, six internally displaced Syrians have returned to the places of their permanent residence over the given period, the center added.

-The Russian servicemen have delivered 2.48 tonnes of food to the residents of two settlements located in Syria's Latakia province over the past 24 hours, the center noted.
+Meanwhile, Syrian engineering units removed mines from 2.6 hectares (6.4 acres) of land in the settlements of Al Harah and Jasim in the district of Daraa, as well as the city of Duma in the province of Damascus, destroying 42 explosive devices, it said.